-We imagine to scale down the city around us, bringing its archetypical elements closer to the human scale.
-At the same time, we let people inhabit these objects, which are indeed urban furniture, providing shade and privacy.
-Each type is also be shaped according to different ways of the body to inhabit it.
+We aimed to scale down the city around us and bring its archetypical elements closer to the human scale while allowing people to inhabit these objects, which serve as urban furniture providing shade and privacy.
+Each type is also shaped to accommodate different ways of the body inhabiting it.

 Through this project, we explored the relationship between the body, public furniture, and our conception of what a building is.
 Public space is defined as something that belongs to us as a collective, but more often than not, public space is what belongs to nobody.